JTSDK/jtsdk64-tools/docs/setup/packagewsjtx.md

 # WSJT-X Installed

-The last, and most important step is run the package installer, and verify that `WSJT-X` is functional.
+The last, and most important step, is run the package installer verifying that `WSJT-X` is functional.

 <figure>
   <img src="../images/6-Build-WSJTX-3.PNG" width=auto />
   <figcaption>WSJT-X Running after Install</figcaption>
 </figure>

 This concludes the setup and test sections for `JTSDK64-Tools`.